 Does MCT Oil Go Bad?
 MCT oil is so healthy that you can consume it directly from the bottle or add it to your food.
 The oil was not popular before.
 But, nowadays, this is becoming a favorite of fitness freaks and health enthusiasts.
-However, MCT oil is recommended in very small dosages for us to use.
+However, the Best MCT oil is recommended in very small dosages for us to use.

 - What Is MCT Oil?